yimingzh/list-functions/README.md

 # list-functions

-some functions for lists in Racket
+This repository contains some basic list functions written in Raket, a dialect of the Scheme functional language.